 An employee option plan is established whereby Probiomics Limited may, at the discretion of the Directors grant options to purchase ordinary shares in the Company to certain eligible employees.
 The options are granted for no consideration and are generally for a term of two years with the exercise price being determined at the discretion of the Directors.
-Generally the options can be exercised at any time during the term of the option period but are not transferable and are not quoted on ASX.
-Currently there are two employees and one director who hold valid options.
+Generally the options vest immediately and can be exercised at any time during the term of the option period but are not transferable and are not quoted on ASX.
+Of the 500,000 options granted to R Penny on 21st September 2006, 250,000 vested immediately, with the remaining 250,000 vesting in equal instalments in 6 and 12 months.
+Currently there are three directors and four employees who hold valid options.
 No performance conditions are attached to the options as they are considered to be part of the employee's remuneration package.